Neville Lawrence welcomes chance for undercover police evidence to be aired

 He said that had the officer’s presence been revealed, it would have caused “public disorder of a far more serious kind than anything envisaged by the original undercover deployment”.

-The latest stage of the public inquiry follows a parole hearing for one of Stephen’s killers, David Norris, which is due to conclude on Friday.
+The latest stage of the public inquiry follows a parole hearing for one of Stephen’s killers, David Norris, which concluded on Friday.